 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period.
 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

 We have determined the matters described below to be the key audit matters to be communicated in our report.

-Key Audit Matter

-Auditor's Response

-1. Valuation of Unquoted Investments

-The Company has made an investment in financial instruments amounting to ₹ 1,62,061 (in '000) as of March 31, 2021.
+Key Audit Matter Auditor's Response A. Valuation of Unquoted Investments The Company has an investment in financial instruments valued at Rs.
+6,57,930 (in '000) as of March 31, 2023.
 The valuation of this unquoted investment is based on the valuation report obtained from the professional valuer by the Company.
 There is measurement uncertainty involved in this valuation and it is based on certain assumptions.
-As a result, the valuation of this unquoted investment was significant to our audit.
+As a result, the valuation of this unquoted investment was significant to our audit. the valuation of the unquoted investment. we reviewed the assumptions made in the prior years and any significant changes in the assumptions made during the year while conducting the valuation.